 Chicago Mediation Attorneys

-Alternative Divorce Options
+Alternative Divorce Options from Experienced Lawyers

 More and more, couples are looking for divorce solutions that are cheaper and less contentious than the typical courtroom divorce.
 For some couples, this means working together on a collaborative law approach.
 For couples who feel that they can come to an agreement on most issues as they dissolve their marriage but are looking for a more structured format for their divorce, mediation may be the best option.

-At Kogut & Wilson, L.L.C., we are proud to be a divorce firm that remains on the forefront of alternative dispute resolution.
+At Kogut & Wilson, L.L.C., we are proud to be a divorce firm that remains at the forefront of alternative dispute resolution.
 We recognize the significant benefits avenues like mediation can offer our clients and have consistently provided assured and vigilant guidance for clients ready to navigate this process.